LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 parallelism that may be used.
 For example, if an OpenMP or CUDA parallel execution policy is used on the outermost loop, then all inner loops would be run sequentially in each thread.
-It also makes it difficult to perform transformations like loop interchange and loop collapse.
+It also makes it difficult to perform transformations like loop interchange and loop collapse without changing the source code, which breaks RAJA encapsulation.

+.. note:: **We do not recommend nesting ``RAJA::forall`` statements for nested loops.**

 The RAJA *kernel* interface facilitates parallel execution and transformations of arbitrary loop nests and other complex loops.
 It can treat a complex loop